huxlyalex/one--to-one-hibernate-mapping/README.md

 1. Clone the repository and set up the project in your IDE (IntelliJ recommended).
 2. Ensure the database connection details are correctly configured.
 3. Use the Postman collection to test the endpoints:
-   - Import the collection into Postman.
-   - Execute the `POST /add` request to add data.
+   - Execute the `POST /savestudentlaptop/onetoone` request to add data.
-   - Execute the `GET /get/{id}` request to fetch data.
+   - Execute the `GET /getstudent/{id}` request to fetch data.
 4. Verify responses to ensure the service is functioning as expected.

 ## Postman Collection